eurekaclinical/eurekaclinical-analytics-service/README.md

 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-service/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-service)

+## Version 2.0
+Support the new job modes, and update dependencies.

 ## Version 1.0
 This service is a refactoring of the eureka-services module of the eureka project.
 It replaces the eureka-services module.
 The current functionality is the same as in the last release of the eureka project.